 What Is a Dental Checkup?

-A dental checkup is a regular appointment with your dentist to assess the health of your teeth and gums.
+Regular dental checkups are a regular appointment with your dentist to assess the health of your teeth and gums.
 During this visit, the dentist will look for any signs of decay or infection in your mouth.
 They may also take x-rays to detect any issues that can’t be seen during an oral exam.
 The purpose of these visits is to catch problems early on before they cause more serious damage.

 Benefits Of Regular Dental Checkups for Your Gums

-Now that we’ve established what a dental checkup is, let’s explore the benefits of regular visits.
-As with any health-related preventive measure, performing routine checkups can help to maintain good oral hygiene and overall well-being.
+Now that we’ve established what regular dental checkups are, let’s explore the benefits of regular visits.
+As with any health-related preventive measure, performing routine checkups can help to maintain good oral hygiene routine and overall well-being.